-Fitbit activity trackers are some of the most accurate wireless tracking devices out on the market today.
-There are, however, a few small tweaks you can make, to make sure your trusty device is as accurate as it can be.
+Fitbit fitness bands and more recently smartwatches are some of the most accurate wireless tracking devices on the market today.
+There are, however, a few small tweaks you can make to make sure the trusty device sitting on your wrist is as accurate as it can be.

 What should I do if my step count seems off?

 Fitbit trackers have a finely tuned algorithm for step counting which is designed to recognise intensity and motion patterns that are most indicative of people walking and running.
-When working at a desk, reading a book, or doing other arm movements, the tracker can sometimes pick up some extra steps if it thinks you are walking.
+But it’s never going to be perfect.
+For example, when working at a desk, reading a book, or doing other arm movements, the tracker can sometimes pick up some extra steps if it thinks you are walking.
 This should not be a cause for worry.
-If, however, you feel there is a bigger problem, there are several things you can do to improve the accuracy of your device.
+If, however, you feel there is a bigger problem, there are several things you can do to improve accuracy.

 First make sure the wrist placement settings are correct.
 Your tracker should be about a finger’s width below your wrist bone.

 The second thing you can do, is to manually adjust the stride length which Fitbit calculates based on your height and gender.
 But you can only do this after you work out what it actually is.
 It’s a relatively simple process.
 Go to some place where you are sure of the distance.
 Count your steps as you walk across that distance, making sure you travel at least 20 steps.
 Divide the total distance taken by the number of steps to get your stride length.
 Your running stride can be calculated the same way.

 You’ve probably spent most time on the phone app, but some of the key options, such as your stride length, are hidden in the web interface settings.
 To adjust these settings log into your fitbit.com dashboard and click on the gear icon in the top right.
 Choose Settings and update the Stride Length and Running Stride Length fields.
 If these are blank, your account estimates the values based on your height and gender.
 Click Save.
 The next time you sync your tracker, the changes will take effect.